fbpx

 Sue is a marketing coordinator juggling several proposals and presentations with varying deadlines.
 She likes to give 110% and produces high-quality deliverables.
 She is a marketing rock star that the firm could not live without.

-She doesn’t set a hard stop to the end of her working.
+She doesn’t set a hard stop to the end of her work day.
 Having the mindset that she will be working late and on the weekends anyway, she doesn’t put any thought into how she manages her tasks throughout the day.
 This results in her working well into the evenings 2-3 days a week and often from her laptop at home after her kids go to bed.
 She is tired.
 She is drained.
 She often questions if she is in the right job and/or industry.

 Marketing Coordinator Jane